atasa-chaveli/aa54121-25/spectra/README.md

+# Reduced Spectra for Tasa-Chaveli et al. (2025)

-This folder contains the reduced spectra necessary to reproduce the results presented in Tasa-Chaveli et al. 2025.
+This folder contains the reduced spectra necessary to reproduce the results presented in Tasa-Chaveli et al. (2025).

+## File Format

 Each file contains tabulated spectral data with the following columns: